freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/cumulative-standard-deviation.md

 <section id='description'>

-Write a function that takes an array of numbers as parameter and returns the <a href="https://en.wikipedia.org/wiki/Standard Deviation">standard deviation</a> of the series.
+Write a function that takes an array of numbers as parameter and returns the [standard deviation](<https://en.wikipedia.org/wiki/Standard Deviation>) of the series.

 </section>